 - In terms of height, aim for a table that’s no more than 10 cm higher than the seat of your couch.

 For most living rooms, a rug that’s at least 240x300 cm (or a bit larger) gives your furniture room to breathe and allow the furniture to “float” comfortably around it.
-Choose a neutral rug to open up the room and give it a fresh, airy feel.
+Choose a neutral colour to open up the room and give it a fresh, airy feel.
 If you want to add some visual interest or lengthen the look of the space, geometric patterns can work beautifully.